newsuk/times-components/packages/slice/README.md

 the associated video), display a new generic Times / ST logo, NOT one that is specific to the publication (The Times / The Sunday Times)

-This should apply in the following scenarios when an image is in a slice:
+This should not apply in the following scenarios:

-* author profile list page
-* saved article list page
-* related link tile image

 but NOT in these scenarios: